 Yes, your Galaxy Watch can make remote connections to Wi-Fi.
 That will come in handy in receiving notifications on your watch when it’s not connected to your phone via Bluetooth.

 We hope one of the above solutions helped you fix the Galaxy Watch not connecting to the phone issue.
-If the issue persists and you are thinking of buying another smartwatch, find out what you should consider when choosing a new smartwatch.
-If you are into smart bands, check out the best available smart bands.
+If the issue persists and you are thinking of buying another smartwatch, find out the differences between Fitbit and Apple Watch.